Revenue Services of British Columbia

 - Fair PharmaCare Monthly Deductible Payment Option

-B.C. residents are sent an invoice each month for the Medical Services Plan (MSP) premiums they owe for the next month.
+B.C. residents must pay any outstanding Medical Services Plan (MSP) premiums they owe.
 RSBC manages the billing and collection of MSP premiums.
 Visit Pay Your Premiums to learn more about your MSP invoice.

 Visit Billing & Payment Services to:

-- Sign up to manage your MSP account and receive eBills
+- Manage your MSP account and receive eBills

 International students enrolled in B.C.’s Medical Services Plan are invoiced a monthly health fee.
 RSBC manages the billing and collection of the health fee.
-Read the Health Fee for International Students Q&As to learn more about the health fee for international students.
+Visit Health Fee for International Students to learn more about the health fee.

 Ambulance services are managed by BC Emergency Health Services (BCEHS).
 RSBC manages invoices and payment processing for BCEHS.
 Visit Understanding Your Ambulance Invoice to learn more about your invoice.